 3. Ecosystem effects and interactions

-Our ecologists explore aquaculture and environment, including sediments, hydrology, modelling, management and policy, as well as integrated coastal management, climate change, and the ecosystem effects of fishing.
+Our ecologists explore aquaculture and environment, including sediments, hydrology, modelling, management and policy, as well as integrated coastal management, climate change, and the ecosystem effects of fishing - find out more about this research here.

 4. Global seafood trends